gnu-octave/bootstrap/README.md

  * Type `make` to compile the MEX files from source (or use the precompiled binaries if available.
 If suitable precompiled binaries are not available for your platform, then Matlab/Octave will need access to a C++11 compiler.
 Note that if you skip the make step, then the package functions will still work, but some will run slower.
 This step is interactive so check the command window.)
  * Type `install`.
 The package will load now (and automatically in the future) when you start Octave/Matlab.

- If you want or need to uninstall the package/toolbox, change directory (cd) into the package folder and type uninstall.
+ If you want or need to uninstall the package, change directory (cd) into the package folder and type uninstall.

- Alternatively, users of more recent versions of Octave can install the package automatically with the following command:
+ Alternatively, **Octave** users can install the latest release of the package just like any other Octave package by typing:

+ `pkg install -forge statistics-resampling`

+ Or for the most recent developmental version of the package:

  `pkg install "https://github.com/gnu-octave/statistics-resampling/archive/refs/heads/master.zip"`

- The package can be loaded on demand in Octave with the following commmand:
+ The package can then be loaded on demand in Octave with the following commmand:

  `pkg load statistics-resampling`

+  (Note that this isn't necessary if you used the local installation instructions first described in this section)

- MATLAB users can conveniently install the package functions as a toolbox by double-clicking the 'statistics-resampling.mltbx' file in the matlab subdirectory.
+ Alternatively, **MATLAB** users can conveniently install the package functions as a toolbox by double-clicking the 'statistics-resampling.mltbx' file in the matlab subdirectory.
 The toolbox installed in this way can be disabled or uninstalled via MATLAB's Add-On manager.
 Currently, MEX files are included with the toolbox installation for Windows (32- or 64-bit), MacOS (Intel 64-bit) and Linux (64-bit).
 Without the MEX files, all functionality of the package is available, but some of the functions run slower.

  N.B.
 The package does not yet include any MEX files (for Octave or Matlab) precompiled for macOS with Apple silicon processors, since the package developers do not have access to this computer platform.
 If you used this package on macOS with an Apple silicon processor (M1-3 chip), please consider contacting the package maintainer to contribute the MEX files to this project.